 Port scanning tools scan ports using multiple network scanning protocols to ensure pulling-out accurate data on the status and services running on the ports.
 The most commonly used port scans are:

 These ICMP scans sweep the entire IP address block, or a single target IP, to check and see if the target is up.
 After sending an echo request, if the target sends an ICMP reply, this scan determines the target is up.

 This is a commonly used port scan by port scanning tools that carries out a complete handshake process with the target to determine its status.
 The port scanner initially sends the target a synchronization (SYN) request.
 On receiving the SYN flag, the target sends the scanner a synchronization-acknowledgement (SYN-ACK).
 The port scanner then sends a ACK packet denoting that it has received the target’s SYN-ACK response.
 Based on the response received, the port scanner determines the status of the ports.

 A UDP scan attempts to find open UDP ports in a network.
 It is a connection-less protocol that works by sending a network packet to the target.
 This network packet usually carries no payload, but it can be set to carry a random payload for each port.
 Based on the ICMP response received from each target, the port scanner determines the status of the target.

 OpUtils offers you more than just a port scanner.
-Its an in depth IP address and switch port management software that provides various capabilities such as, rogue device detection, wake on LAN, and more.
+It is an in depth IP address and switch port management software that provides various capabilities such as rogue device detection, wake on LAN, and more.